-MLA International Bibliography offers a detailed bibliography of journal articles, books and dissertations.
-Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to 1963 and contains over 2 million citations from more than 4,400 journals & series, and 1,000 book publishers.
+MLA International Bibliography offers a detailed bibliography of journal articles, book chapters, books and dissertations.
+Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to 1963 and contains over 3 million citations from more than 4,400 journals & series, and 1,000 book publishers.

 Covers literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, etc. Contains current full text scholarly journals which cover these fields and a significant collection of recent scholarly books.

 JSTOR is our most comprehensive interdisciplinary archive of scholarly journal articles.
-For each journal included in JSTOR, it includes the full-run of the journal, from its beginning up until the most recent 3-5 years.
-Covers a wide variety of subjects such as history, literature, biology, business, and African-American studies.
+It includes the full-run of some 4,000 journals, from the journal's first issue up until the most recent 3-5 years (typically).
+Covers a wide variety of subjects, including the humanities, social sciences, natural sciences and mathematics, as well as extensive area studies collections and applied fields, such as business and criminal justice.

 The world's largest book database, WorldCat serves as a shared library catalog for 25,000+ libraries worldwide.
 Contains links to books, periodical titles, videos, internet resources, and other cataloged resources in libraries.
 It also contains selected collections of periodical articles.
 Access from on campus or off campus, with no ID required.